 \section{Introduction}

 \enlargethispage{0.25\baselineskip} Bayesian additive regression trees \citep[BART;][]{chipman2010bart} is a probabilistic machine learning model that has proved successful in both regression and classification settings \citep{zhao2018bayesian,zhang2020application,janizadeh2021novel}.
-BART uses a non-parametric approach which learns through sums of trees \citep{chipman1998bayesian} where each terminal node contribution is constrained by a regularising prior distribution.
+Effectively, BART is a non-parametric Bayesian regression approach which learns through sums of trees \citep{chipman1998bayesian}, where each terminal node contribution is constrained by a regularising prior distribution.
 Given a vector of predictors $\mathbf{x}_{i}=\left(x_{i1},\ldots,x_{ip}\right)$, the target function $f(\mathbf{x}_i)$ is obtained by aggregating the small contributions of each tree, which is similar in flavour to the small step updates of gradient boosting algorithms \citep{friedman2001greedy}.

 Considering a univariate response and training observations denoted as $\{\mathbf{x}_{i},y_{i}\}_{i=1}^n$, the standard BART model is given by

 where the function $h$ assigns a sampled value $\mu_{t \ell}$ to $\mathbf{x}_{i}$ within terminal node $\ell$ of the tree $\mathcal{T}_t$ across all $T$ trees and the vector $\mathbf{L}_{t} = \left(\mu_{t1},\ldots, \mu_{tb_t} \right)$ collects~the sampled mean parameters from the $b_{t}$ terminal nodes in tree $\mathcal{T}_t$.
 Here, $\mbox{N}(\cdot)$ denotes the normal distribution and $\tau$ is a residual precision term.
 In standard BART, terminal node parameters $\mu_{t \ell}$ are assigned a $\mbox{N}(\mu_{\mu}, \tau_{\mu}^{-1})$ prior, where the hyperparameters are selected to shrink the influence of each tree.